Products

 • They’re cheaper, more convenient, and easier to access.
 These make them great alternatives to Invisalign and other in-office treatments.

-• At-home aligners don’t require dental visits.
+• At-home options like SA Aligners don’t require dental visits.
 Instead, you’ll be sending progress photos via an app so you can be monitored remotely.

 • They also straighten teeth faster.
 Some brands like Byte have devices like the HyperByte, which can speed up teeth movement and cut your treatment time short.